SBC-Collaboration/SBCPiezoGUI/README.md

 ## Issues

+- When installing dependencies using CPM, the way implot is set up produces an error; you can fix this by adding the following lines to _deps/implot-src/implot.h immediately after #pragma once and BEFORE #include "imgui.h":
+    - #ifndef IMGUI_DEFINE_MATH_OPERATORS
+      #define IMGUI_DEFINE_MATH_OPERATORS
+      #endif
 - Currently, external trigger range is set by default to 10000 mV (+/-5 V) and is not modifiable, so the level percentage is with respect to this; I can fix this in a future revision if necessary
 - If you don't set the right parameters in Acquisition Options and want to stop a run, you have to close the entire UI to do this (it is not multithreaded, and multithreading may not even work on Linux, so this is something that we just have to deal with for now).
 - In file saving, the timestamp of the first event appears to be wrong (it's always much higher than the next event, although the following timestamps seem correct relative to each other).
 Since timestamps are a minor feature of this program and the UI may not even be used when recording actual runs (since there is a no-UI version that exists already), I haven't dedicated a lot of time to fixing this yet, although I can do that if necessary.